picnichealth/split-me/README.md

 $ make run-local
 ````

-_"We dream of a world in which no more squids will be needlessly slaughtered for their ink."_
+_"We dream of a world in which no more squids will be needlessly slaughtered for their ink. - Arthur Troy Astorino III"_